DEADLINE TO APPLY: July 31, 2020 or until filled | CONTACT: email@example.com

-Phase two of this project will focus on access, adaptation, and development of mental health and wellness education and training resources for students based on the recommendations in phase one.
+Phase two of this project will focus on access, adaptation, and development of education and training resources for staff and faculty to support student mental health and wellness based on the recommendations in phase one.

 Using the Framework for Evaluating Mental Health and Wellness Education and Training Resources, phase one focuses on the identification and evaluation of the currently available mental health and wellness education and training resources in the B.C. post-secondary system and in the community.
 This evaluation will provide the basis for recommendations on the use and adaptation of existing resources, identify gaps in existing resources, and provide recommendations for the development of new mental health and wellness education and training resources.

 The deliverables for phase one include the following:

 - Expand on the existing environmental scan to include community education and training resources that could be adopted or adapted for use by B.C. post-secondary faculty and staff.

 - Evaluate existing education and training resources using the Framework for Evaluating Mental Health and Wellness Education and Training Resources.